-One of the ways to check your Internet speed is by going to Speed Test provided by Oakla, and checking if your Internet speed is close to the speed your Internet service provider promised to give you.
-If the result is significantly lower, here are some potential causes that slow down your Internet speed.
+One of the ways to check your Internet speed is by going to Speed Test provided by Oakla to determine if your Internet speed is even close to the speed your Internet service provider promised you.
+If you find it to be significantly lower, here are some potential issues that may slow down your Internet speed.

 Modem/router functioning improperly